FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

-MLRsearch is motivated by the pressing need to address the challenges of evaluating and testing the various data plane solutions, especially in software- based networking systems based on Commercial Off-the-Shelf (COTS) CPU hardware vs purpose-built ASIC / NPU / FPGA hardware.
+MLRsearch is motivated by the pressing need to address the challenges of evaluating and testing the various data plane solutions, especially in software-based networking systems based on Commercial Off-the-Shelf (COTS) CPU hardware vs purpose-built ASIC / NPU / FPGA hardware.

 --- middle